Fitness fashion and its meaningless myths

 Studies

-Finally, here are some interesting studies and experiences.
+To finish, here are some interesting studies and experiments.

-Chazz Weaver followed a thirty-day diet of 121 meals at McDonald's.
+Chazz Weaver followed a thirty-day diet of 121 McDonald's meals.

 He lost 3.6kg and the analyzes gave better results.

-Mark Haub, a professor of human nutrition at Kansas State University, ran a diet consisting only of fast food and snacks.
+Mark Haub, professor of human nutrition at Kansas State University, followed a diet of only fast food and snacks.

-In this study, 78 police officers were separated into two groups, with one group eating the most carbohydrates at night, and the other group consuming the carbohydrates throughout the day.
+In this study, 78 police officers were separated into two groups, with one group ingesting most carbohydrates at night, and the other group consuming carbohydrates throughout the day.

 The number of calories at the end of the day was identical, as was the nutrient ratio.